ytakefuji/counting-for-entomologists/README.md

 # How to use this package:
 $ bugcount pillbug.png

-# Detailed program of bugcount.py
+# Detailed program of bugcount.py and pillbug_count.py

 <pre>
 This new repository introduces a new tool on object counting for entomologists.